-Buy to Let mortgages are for people who are purchasing property as an investment with a view to renting it out and profiting from the rental income.
-Most Buy to Let mortgages are interest only, meaning that you only pay off the interest of the mortgage rather than the amount owed (also known as the capital).
+Buy to Let mortgages are for people who are purchasing property as an investment to rent it out and profit from the rental income.
+Most buy-to-let mortgages are interest-only, meaning that you only pay off the interest of the mortgage rather than the amount owed (also known as the capital).
 The full mortgage is then paid off at the end of the mortgage term.

 What is a portfolio landlord?

-When you are considered by a lender, they will carry out a number of checks to understand whether you’re eligible for a portfolio mortgage.
+When you are considered by a lender, they will carry out several checks to understand whether you’re eligible for a portfolio mortgage.
 This is also known as stress testing.
-Different lenders will have different checks, but will usually assess:
+Different lenders will have different checks but will usually assess the following:

-It can be complicated to understand the different criteria so it’s vital to engage with a professional mortgage broker to ensure you’re getting the right deal and you’re applying for a portfolio mortgage with the best rates.
-At CLS, we work with mortgage providers across the whole scope and have access to thousands of exclusive deals which you are unable to find anywhere else.
+It can be complicated to understand the different criteria, so it’s vital to engage with a professional mortgage broker to ensure you’re getting the right deal and you’re applying for a portfolio mortgage with the best rates.
+At CLS, we work with mortgage providers across the whole scope and have access to thousands of exclusive deals you cannot find anywhere else.